 Today, June 19 is recognized as a federal holiday, providing an opportunity for everyone to honor and celebrate this historic event, regardless of their skin color.

 Here are four ways to celebrate Juneteenth:

-Learn more about the history of slavery in our country and its impact on Black Americans.
-The National Museum of African American History and Culture is a great place to start.
-You can view the collections and exhibits online, and there’s even an interactive tour of its Juneteenth collection.
-You can also stop by your local library and check out one of these recommended books on slavery or see if there’s an African American museum in your area.
+Take the time to educate yourself about the history of slavery in the United States and its lasting impact on Black Americans.
+The National Museum of African American History and Culture is an excellent resource to start with, offering online access to collections, exhibits, and even an interactive Juneteenth tour.
+Consider visiting your local library to discover recommended books on slavery or explore if there are African American museums in your community.

-Contributing to nonprofits and other organizations that support civil rights and equality is another way to make difference on Juneteenth.
-Some options include the National Association for the Advancement of Colored People, the American Civil Liberties Union, and the National Black Child Development Institute.
-You can also donate to research centers, museums, and libraries that serve as Black history resources — like the National Museum of African American History and Culture, the International African American Museum, or the Amistad Research Center.
+Make a difference on Juneteenth by supporting organizations and nonprofits that advocate for civil rights and equality.
+Consider donating to well-established groups like the National Association for the Advancement of Colored People (NAACP), the American Civil Liberties Union (ACLU), or the National Black Child Development Institute.
+Additionally, you can contribute to research centers, museums, and libraries that focus on preserving and sharing Black history, such as the National Museum of African American History and Culture, the International African American Museum, or the Amistad Research Center.